 Occupation: Breeding Manager, Iron Spring Farm

-KWPN-NA activities: For nearly 30 years, Meghan has helped organized the KWPN keurings at Iron Spring Farm.
-In 2006, she was named Member of the Year, which recognized her contributions to the organization for almost two decades.
-Meghan joined the Board of Directors in 2015, adding to her involvement with the KWPN-NA Stallion Service Auction, the inaugural KWPN-NA Horse Auction and the KWPN-NA Stallion Committee, a duty she’s enjoyed since its inception.
+KWPN-NA activities: For over 30 years, Meghan has helped organized the KWPN keurings at Iron Spring Farm.
+In 2006 and then again in 2017, she was named Member of the Year, which recognized her contributions to the organization for almost three decades.
+Meghan joined the Board of Directors in 2015, adding to her involvement with the KWPN-NA Stallion Service Auction, the inaugural KWPN-NA Horse Auction, and the KWPN-NA Stallion Committee.
 In addition to her formal roles, Meghan participates in the keurings as an owner and breeder of dressage and jumper horses.

 Background: Meghan has been involved with horses and horse breeding her entire life.
 She grew up on a small Standardbred breeding farm where she learned firsthand about the tribulations and rewards of life with horses.
 In 1983, at her first job out of school, Meghan met her first KWPN horses.
 She became hooked on the breed and the KWPN-NA registry.
 Since then, she has spent her life surrounded by KWPN horses.

-Meghan served on the Board of Directors of the German Shepherd Rescue of Southeastern Pennsylvania, and was a member of the USEF Horse ID Task Force.
+Meghan served on the Board of Directors of the German Shepherd Rescue of Southeastern Pennsylvania, and currently is a volunteer with the organization.
+She was also a member of the USEF Horse ID Task Force.
 She has experience in the day-to-day operations of a large horse breeding farm, as well as marketing, office management and working with social media.

 Judy has been involved with horses most of her life.
 She holds a BS in Physical Education, was a US Pony Club Board Member, as well being a member of USDF, USEF, USET, USCTA, several regional dressage & eventing organizations, the NAWPN and the NAWPN Advisory Committee.
 She is also on the Board of Directors of the Meadow Brook Hounds PC.
 But most of all, Judy is a “people person” who enjoys sharing her knowledge.